szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/README.md

   - **Future plans**: Add the possibility of talking with it to change strategy.
 It should attack on sight now and you can talk with it, but there's no effect to it.

 **HLAS**
-  - **Self-concealment**: 5% dmg resistance, +1 AC, can be taken three times.
+  - **Self-concealment**: 5% physical and cold resistance, +1 AC, can be taken three times.
 Inspired by NWN.
   - **Shadow Master**: Immune to blindness, nondetection, +2 Save vs. Illusion, and at night, you gain 15 extra health, move 35% faster, backstabs inflict blindness unless a save vs. spell at -2 succeeds and critical hits makes target susceptible to backstabs and inflict a -2 penalty to Save vs. Spell and Death.
 Additionally it makes the Shadowdancer incapable of critically missing, and improves critical chances by 5% for the duration (not stackable).
 Can be taken once.
 Inspired by Pathfinder.
   - **Shadow Maze**: vanilla HLA, but save vs. spell penalties improve with level (to -5 at level 28, -6 at level 36, and -7 at 44 if level is uncapped) and its duration does not depend on enemies inteligence: the number of rounds it lasts is randomized between 5 to 14.
 Additionally, it uses the visual effects from Ether Gate (and removes the delay of Maze), which are frankly much better looking.
 After returning from the pocket, living creatures feel weak, taking a -2 penalty to most combat related stats, as well as movement speed, STR and DEX.
 Can be taken unlimited times.
   - **Shadow Twin**: vanilla HLA, but the duration is the correct 2 turns (currently bugged at 1 turn).
 Additionally, the bugs in 2.6.6 that prevent the use of Detect Traps/Illusions and Hide in the Shadows were fixed, though Simulacrums can't summon a shadow.
 Can be taken unlimited times.